varnish/varnish-wiki/source/start/index.rst

 2. `The Varnish Tutorial`_ - The tutorial explains Varnish basics and gets you started with Varnish.
 3. `The Varnish User Guide`_ - The user guide explains how Varnish works and how you can use it to improve your website.
 4. `The Varnish Reference Manual`_ - The reference manual contains hard facts and is useful for looking up specific questions.
-5. :doc:`Relevant Resources <general_resources>` - The resources document contains links to information collected from sources outside our website.
+5. :doc:`Relevant Resources <general_resources>` - The resources document contains links to useful information collected from sources outside our website.

 **Last but not least this little Wiki will give you a hands-on guide to making your website fly!**